AnacletoLAB/RNA-KG/README.rst

 RNA-KG v2.0: An ontology-based KG for representing interactions involving RNA molecules enriched with properties
 ****************************************************************************************************************

 RNA-KG is a knowledge graph encompassing biological knowledge about RNAs gathered from `more than 90 public databases <#list-of-integrated-sources>`_, integrating functional relationships with genes, proteins, and chemicals and ontologically grounded biomedical concepts.
 Relationships are characterized by standardized properties that capture the specific context (e.g., cell line, tissue, pathological state) in which they have been identified.
 In addition, the nodes are enriched with detailed attributes, such as descriptions, synonyms, and molecular sequences sourced from platforms such as OBO ontologies, NCBI repositories, RNAcentral, and Ensembl.
 RNA-KG can be both used by directly exploring and visualizing the KG, and by applying computational methods to analyze and infer bio-medical knowledge.
 RNA-KG is constantly maintained and updated with new experimental data.
-More details can be found in `RNA-KG v1.0 article`_ and `RNA-KG v2.0 pre-print`_.
+More details can be found in `RNA-KG v1.0`_ and `RNA-KG v2.0`_ articles.

 ****************************************************************************************************************